Exceeding Unemployment During Post-OPT

 While recreational or avocational study is permissible during the Post-Completion OPT period, students cannot pursue a new degree-seeking program while simultaneously working on Post-Completion OPT.
 You should speak with a DSO in OGS to see if your studies would qualify.
 U.S. Federal Regulations state that employment authorization is automatically terminated when a student begins study at another education level or transfers their SEVIS record to another school.

-You must submit the Request to Complete Optional Practical Training & SEVIS Record e-form with a copy of a flight itinerary indicating you have/will depart the U.S.
+You must submit the Request to Complete SEVIS Record while on Post-OPT e-form in Post-OPT Central with a copy of a flight itinerary indicating you have/will depart the U.S.

 You must report this change to the OGS using the appropriate e-form.